 - Each personality type prefers a specific colour group.

-- How people respond to colour schemes depends on their personality type.
+- What colour tells home buyers depends on their personality type.

 You’re Getting Warmer

 Researchers call it The Wright Theory/Colour Affects System.
-Fascinating though it is, what you really need to know to sell your home is that all colours have lightness or darkness and coolness or warmth.
+Fascinating though it is, what you really need to know about what colour tells home buyers is that all colours have lightness or darkness, and coolness or warmth.
 (BTW, greeyellow are the yellow and orange colour ranges.)
 Cool and warm colours harmonize with their peers.
 Cool yellows like cool blues and warm yellows go well with warm blues.

-Now you get the gist of it, let’s see how that translates when you prepare your home for sale.
-Realtor.com, an online marketing tool that helps Ontario real estate agents list and sell your home, asked Atlanta interior designer Lauren Colson for her take on what colours lead to an agreement of purchase and sale.
+Now you get the gist of it, let’s see what colour tells home buyers when you prepare your home for sale.
+Realtor.com is an online marketing tool that helps Ontario real estate agents list and sell your home.
+Its editors asked Atlanta interior designer Lauren Colson what colour tells home buyers when it comes to getting that all-important agreement of purchase and sale.
 Here’s what she recommends.

 Fill Your Home With Sunshine and Light

 Funny, sunny yellow can cheer up a kitchen or a hallway, bringing light to dark interior spaces or family places.
-Love it or hate it, Colson recommends soft shades “with a warm buttery base.”
+Why do people like yellow houses?
+Love it or hate it, a yellow colour tells home buyers you are exciting, high energy, fresh, and forceful.
+Yellow houses are so aggressive, Colson recommends using it in soft shades “with a warm buttery base.”
 CIL is on board with that.
 The paint manufacturer says buttery soft Candlelight Yellow is Canadian’s second favourite colour, after creamy Antique White.
 Yellow can be fire or earth in Feng Shui, depending on its intensity, and a symbol of freedom in Buddhist culture.
 Use it wisely.

-Universally liked blue makes a bathroom or sleeping area feel more relaxing when you evoke tranquility by reflecting the peaceful hues of the ocean or sky.
+Universally liked blue makes a bathroom or sleeping area feel more relaxing by reflecting the peaceful hues of the ocean or sky.
+A blue colour tells home buyers your house is a restful, tranquil place to be.
 Graphic design supplier Pantone picked Classic Blue for color of the year in 2020.
 Small wonder.
 The hue “highlights our desire for a dependable and stable foundation on which to build as we cross the threshold into a new era,” Pantone says.
 Canadians choose CIL’s Royal Navy to make dramatic statements in their home.
-Colson suggests it can make a cosy formal dining room a real knock out.
+Colson suggests it can make a cosy formal dining room a real knockout.

 Mother Nature in The Room

 Health, harmony and prosperity go hand in hand with the colour of Mother Nature, green itself.
-Deep, earthy moss and evergreen are recommended for dens and quiet spaces.
+A deep, earthy moss or evergreen colour tells home buyers your den or living room are quiet spaces.
 Forgot that nauseating mint for public spaces.
 Thai Teal was a hit with Canadian homeowners.
 It made it onto CIL’s top 10 paint colours with its “brilliant beach glass hue.”

 Shades of Grey